 It is important to recognize that each node or element does not alone represent a physical entity in an aquifer system.
 This is demonstrated in the following example, which shows that one layer of elements is not a good representation in cross section of a semiconfining layer or aquifer unit.
 Although permeability is specified elementwise and the permeability of two aquifer units separated by confining layer, viewed in cross section, is clearly represented visually by three layers of elements, the numerical model does not "see" three distinct layers of permeability.
-Each node at the boundary of these layers experiences some average of the two permeability of confining layer, and the three-layer discretization is inadequate.
+Each node at the boundary of these layers experiences some average of the two permeabilities rather than either one.
+Thus, no node in the system experiences the assigned low permeability of confining layer, and the three-layer discretization is inadequate.
 More layers of elements are required in each unit to obtain adequate discretization although the model always experiences an average permeability in the elements making up the boundaries of the units.
 Further refinement of discretization would be required to represent the pressure distribution should accurate simulation of sharply varying pressures across the confining layer be required.